hnewbold/employee-attrition-ann/README.md

 <img src="ANN Feature Distributions.png" alt="ANN" width="1000" height="600">

 ## Model Structure
-The following model structure was used by the Keras Tuner to identify the best hyperparameters for training.
-This neural network consists of:
+The following model structure was used by the Keras Tuner to identify the best hyperparameters for training:

-- **Two hidden layers**: The number of units in each layer was chosen from a range of 32 to 512, with step increments of 32.
-- **Activation functions**: The activation functions 'relu' and 'tanh' were tried to determine the best performing model.
-- **Output layer**: A single neuron with a sigmoid activation function to output a probability of the employee leaving.
-- **Learning rates**: Different learning rates (1e-2, 1e-3, 1e-4, 1e-5) were tested to find the optimal setting for model training.

 ```python
 import tensorflow as tf